Memberships & Associations

 One of the largest inhibitors of growth for membership associations or organisations is the participation cost barrier.
 Perhaps more so for professional associations, as their members need to pay more to access benefits and rewards in membership programmes.

 Membership levels and rewards are important for attracting new members.
 They consider the diverse situations and needs of individuals.
-This is why they are significant.
+And we now know why meeting or exceeding the needs of your members is important for acquisition.
+It’s fundamental to the Big Idea, the draw that persuades members to sign up.

-Different tiers cater to the various needs and budgets of all your members.
-Ensuring that your organisation is inclusive and actively promotes its mission in a fair way.
+Different tiers cater to the various needs and budgets of all your members - ensuring that your organisation is inclusive and actively promotes its mission in a fair way.
+Now of course, you want to keep it fair for the people who pay higher tiers too.

 Back to Contents